 Core Practices for Thinking and Writing 101 include:

 - A clear focus or series of open-ended questions based on a theme.
 From “Why We Create” to “Encountering Adulthood” to “What is Nature?,” students in ITW read books, not just textbooks, that provide a context for their own writing projects.

 - Opportunities for students to think for themselves.
 Students in ITW generate their own topics, claims, or research questions and engage in independent research.
 Students must demonstrate that they understand more than one perspective on the issue they select for their long project.

-- At least three drafts of the long writing project.
+- At least three drafts of the sustained research and writing project.
 Students are given substantial instructor and peer feedback on each draft.